-Goal #5: Building on progress achieved through the six Year Cooperative Agreement between the Federal Substance Abuse and Mental Health Services Administration (SAMHSA), the Illinois Department of Human Services (IDHS), and the Champaign County Mental Health Board (CCMHB), sustain the SAMHSA/IDHS system of care model.
+Building on progress achieved through the six-year Cooperative Agreement between the Federal Substance Abuse and Mental Health Services Administration (SAMHSA), the Illinois Department of Human Services (IDHS), and the Champaign County Mental Health Board

+(CCMHB), sustain the SAMHSA/IDHS system of care model.

-Objective #1: Support the efforts of the Champaign Community Coalition and other system of care initiatives.
+Objective 5.1: Support the efforts of the Champaign Community Coalition and other system of care initiatives.
 (Collaboration/Coordination Objective)

-Objective #2: Sustain support of Champaign County family-run organizations that incorporate family-driven and youth-guided principles in use of peer support specialists, and other peer-to-peer supports to assist multi-system involved youth and their families (Allocation Priority/Criteria Objective)
+Objective 5.2: Sustain and build on the successes of Champaign County family-run organizations that incorporate family-driven and youth-guided principles in use of peer support specialists, and other peer-to-peer supports to assist multi-system involved youth and their families (Allocation Priority/Criteria Objective)

-Objective #3: Support development of a coordinated response to community violence, including gun violence, that leverages existing investments by the Board in prevention and early intervention services for children, youth, and families, with funds from other funders to mitigate the public health crisis associated with community violence and in particular gun violence.
+Objective 5.3: Support development of a coordinated response to community violence, including gun violence, that leverages existing investments by the Board in prevention and early intervention services for children, youth, and families, with funds from other funders to mitigate the public health crisis associated with community violence and in particular gun violence.
 (Policy Objective)

-Objective #4: Promote and support those targeted interventions that specifically address historical trauma experienced by African American and other minority youth disproportionately impacted in multiple systems.
+Objective 5.4: Promote and support those targeted interventions that specifically address historical trauma experienced by African American and other minority youth.
 (Allocation Priority/Criteria Objective)

-Objective #5: Sustain commitment to building systems that are trauma-informed, justice informed, family-driven, youth-guided, and culturally responsive.
+Objective 5.5: Sustain commitment to building systems that are trauma-informed, family-driven, youth-guided, and culturally responsive.
 (Policy Objective)